Wednesday, November 15, 2017

 Attendees will learn:

 - How to determine analytical use cases and match people’s analytical styles

 - What data architectures, such as analytical sandboxes and data science hubs, should be used

 - How to select best-fit technology - BI, analytics, data preparation - for each self-service community

 - Best and pragmatic practices

 Rick Sherman is the founder of Athena IT Solutions and has 30 years of business intelligence (BI), data integration, and data warehousing (DW) experience.
-He has worked on 100+ BI /DW projects and has also provided guidance through assessments and as an advisor.
+He has worked on 100+ BI/DW projects and has also provided guidance through assessments and as an advisor.
 His work has spanned industries, source systems, and technologies.
 Rick is an expert instructor and speaker at conferences, webinars, and seminars.
-He teaches business and IT people BI/ DW concepts, design, architectures and project management through onsite and online courses.
+He teaches business and IT people BI/DW concepts, design, architectures, and project management through onsite and online courses.
 He has taught BI courses for 10+ years at Northeastern University's Graduate School of Engineering.
 His book "Business Intelligence Guidebook - From Data Integration to Analytics" (Morgan Kaufmann 2014) is used by practitioners and as a graduate textbook.
 Rick has had 200-plus articles published in industry publications.
 Rick also performs marketing and industry analysis for firms that create software for the BI industry.